Gov. Mike DeWine proposes background checks for all gun sales in Ohio amid multi-step plan to reduce deadly violence

-COLUMBUS, Ohio — After facing chants of "do something" while addressing a vigil for the Dayton mass shooting earlier this week, Ohio Gov. Mike DeWine has crafted a plan to reduce gun violence in the state.
+COLUMBUS, Ohio — After facing chants of "do something" while addressing a vigil for the Dayton mass shooting earlier this week, Ohio Gov. Mike DeWine unveiled a plan to reduce gun violence in the state.

+“We understand what people are trying to get at,” he said.
+“But such laws are avenues for terrible abuse.”

+DeWine never described his proposal as a “red-flag” law.
+Instead, he called it a "safety precaution orders."
+He stressed it would allow police to remove the person, not the gun.

-"I am asking the General Assembly to pass a law that requires background checks for all firearm sales in the state of Ohio with the exception for gifts between family members and certain other limited uses," DeWine states.
+About background checks, DeWine said, "I am asking the General Assembly to pass a law that requires background checks for all firearm sales in the state of Ohio with the exception for gifts between family members and certain other limited uses."

+Rieck and his organization opposes expanding background checks on all gun sales.
+Rieck didn’t explicitly criticize DeWine’s proposal but said background checks will not prevent mass shootings like the one in Dayton.

+DeWine offered lengthy descriptions of his action plan, which we have detailed in full below...

 SAFETY PRECAUTION ORDERS